dialrock360/Nodejs-Rest-api-server/README.md

 ### About Template primeface
 ---
- SPRINGSTRNodejs-Api-Server AP is a node js app based on  sequelise
+ Nodejs-Api-Server AP is a node js app based on  sequelise
 :construction: